nicfel/AIM-Tutorial/README.md

 ### Specify the Site Model (Site Model)

 Since we Linked all the Site Models of the different loci together when loading the sequence data, we only have to set up the site models once.
-We will be using an HKY + &Gamma<sub>4</sub> model that allows for different relative rates of transversions and transitions, as well as for rate hetereogeneity across different sites.
+We will be using an HKY + &Gamma; <sub>4</sub> model that allows for different relative rates of transversions and transitions, as well as for rate hetereogeneity across different sites.
 Additionally, we should make sure that the _estimate_ button for the substitution rates is clicked to allow for rate variation across different loci.
 To reduce the number of parameters we have to estimate, we can set Frequencies to Empirical.
 After, we can go back to the _Partitions_ field and press _Unlink Site Models_.
 Now each loci will have the same site model, but each with different parameters.

 <figure>
 	<a id="fig:example1"></a>